Azure/azure-openapi-validator/docs/lro-post-return.md

 ## Output Message

 A LRO POST operation must have both 200 & 202 return codes.
-The 200 response code has missing schema.
 200 response for a LRO POST operation must have a response schema specified.
-Schema defined in 202 response code.
 202 response for a LRO POST operation must not have a response schema specified.

 ## Description